Bayside Sea Scouts is entirely volunteer run.

 The Secretary ensures the smooth running of the organisation including meeting agendas and minutes, maintaining inter-committee communications and responding to public enquiries.

-Fundraising Co-ordinator – Bec Meagher
+Fundraising Co-ordinator – vacant

 The Fundraising Co-ordinator organisers the parent volunteers to run event to fundraise for youth and leader events such as jamborees and maintenance of our hall.

-Grants Writer – Lisa
+Grants Writer – vacant

 The Grants Writer makes all our dreams come true!
 Grants provide opportunities to increase our equipment, maintain our hall and provide more activities for all our Sea Scouts.